 5 Health Care Big Data Companies to Watch

-Healthcare big data is changing the face of medicine.
-The digitalization of patient health records combined with the ability to share, collect and analyze information across multiple sources — thanks to the cloud — has opened the door to enormous possibilities for advancing medicine, patient care and delivery.
-As a result, a number of companies are beginning to capitalize on the big data revolution in order to improve human health around the world.
+Health care big data is changing the face of medicine, and the technologies powered by big data – machine learning, artificial intelligence and more – are also leaving their mark.
+Electronic health care record data combined with the ability to share, collect and analyze information across multiple sources — thanks to the cloud — has opened the door to enormous possibilities for advancing medicine, patient care, and the delivery of care.
+As a result, a number of companies are capitalizing on the big data revolution in order to improve human health around the world.

 Here are 5 innovative health care big data companies to watch:

 Flatiron Health is using big data and its cloud-based software platform to help hospitals, researchers and physicians around the country fight cancer.
 The NYC-based startup was founded in 2012 with its initial efforts designed to “further bolster its oncology cloud software platform for providers and accelerate personalized medicine,” according to a Flatiron Health press release.
 Their most recent innovation is known as Flatiron Assist, a new clinical decision support, and pathways tool.
 The features – as reported in Oncology Live – should help cancer researchers in their work: The system pulls available demographics, diagnosis, and cancer-specific data from the electronic record and provides therapy options based on National Comprehensive Cancer Network guidelines and practice preferences.
 It also identifies clinical trials that might match the patient’s needs.